-As the system is new, the introduction of the charges to prevent congestion risks for the high-density tracks will be gradual, in order to limit the financial impact on railway undertakings and enable them to gradually optimise their occupancy behaviour.
-This charge will therefore be increased in stages, to reach the agreed financial conditions after three years.
+The introduction of the charges to prevent congestion risks for the high-density tracks is done gradually, in order to limit the financial impact on railway undertakings and enable them to gradually optimise their occupancy behaviour.
+This charge was thus increased in stages, to reach the agreed financial conditions after three years.
 During the first three years, a reduction will therefore be applied according to the table below: